evanskofiassafuah/evanskofiassafuah.github.io/README.md

 ---

 ### 🚀 About Me
-I’m a passionate and detail-oriented developer with a love for creating functional, user-friendly, and visually appealing digital solutions.
-From designing responsive websites to building dynamic web applications, I thrive on turning ideas into impactful projects.
+I’m a passionate and detail-oriented developer with a love for creating functional, user-friendly and visually appealing digital solutions.
+From designing responsive websites to building dynamic web applications.
+I thrive on turning ideas into impactful projects.

 - 🌱 Currently learning *Flutter* for mobile apps
-- 🔧 Skilled in *HTML, CSS, JavaScript, PHP, MySQL*
+- 🔧 Skilled in *HTML, CSS, Figma, JavaScript, PHP, JAVA, Python, C++,VB.net & MySQL*
-- 📌 Interested in *scalable systems, cybersecurity, and modern web practices*
+- 📌 Interested in *scalable systems, cybersecurity and modern web practices*

 ---